 - Answer count per column: specifies the minimum and maximum number of answer for each column in the segment.
 To ensure that distinct ratings are assigned for each rows in the matrix, set the minimum and maximum number of answer for each column to 0 and 1, respectively.

 - Answer count per segment: specifies the minimum and maximum number of answer for the segment.

 The segments will comprise columns for each of the rank between the low rank value and the high rank value.
 For example, if the low rank value is set to 1 and the high rank value is set to 3, the segment will include columns with headers 1, 2, and 3.

 - Cell value: the type of value for the cells in the segment.
-To restrict respondent selection to a single value, choose Radio button; to allow selection of any number of values, choose Check box; to allow a free text answer for each column, choose Text box (text); to allow a numeric (integer) answers for each column, choose Text box (integer number); to have a list of choices in a drop down list in each cell for the segment, choose Drop down list.
+To restrict respondent selection to a single value, choose Radio button or Slider; to allow selection of any number of values, choose Check box; to allow a free text answer for each column, choose Text box (text); to allow a numeric (integer) answers for each column, choose Text box (integer number); to have a list of choices in a drop down list in each cell for the segment, choose Drop down list.
 With option 'Drop down list' a list of values can be defined for each column in the matrix segment.
 The values will be presented to participants in a drop down list.